Adding a Personal Statement to Your Credit Report

 If you're facing these situations, a brief consumer statement could help provide clarity.

-How to Add a Statement
+How to add a statement

 • Online through the bureau’s website